aiidateam/aiida-core/docs/source/intro/install_conda.rst

        Last name: name
        Institution: where-i-work

+   .. admonition:: \ \
+       :class: attention title-icon-troubleshoot

        If AiiDA has any trouble autodetecting the PostgreSQL setup, you can check the optional manual setup explained in the :ref:`troubleshooting section<intro:troubleshooting:installation:quicksetup>`.

    ---